Bismut-Cheeger eta form and higher spectral flow: Abstract

 \section{Abstract}

-In this paper, using the equivariant version of the Dai-Zhang higher spectral flow, we generalize the variation formula, embedding formula and the adiabatic limit formula for the Atiyah-Patodi-Singer eta invariants to the equivariant Bismut-Cheeger eta forms for a fiberwise compact Lie group action when the kernels of corresponding fiberwise Dirac operators form equivariant vector bundles.
+We prove the variation formula, embedding formula and the adiabatic limit formula for equivariant Bismut-Cheeger eta forms with a fiberwise compact Lie group action.
+We only need the condition that the kernels of corresponding fiberwise Dirac operators form vector bundles.

 \settocdepth{section}